 Heating the home

 One of the biggest problems for older adults is staying warm in colder months.
-A drop in body temperature can increase the risk of heart attack, stroke, flu, and pneumonia, all of which can develop fairly quickly.
-Keeping the home well heated is especially important for those with underlying or ongoing health complaints.
+A drop in body temperature could increase the risk of heart attack, stroke, flu, and pneumonia, all of which can develop fairly quickly.

 Some older people worry about the cost of heating their home, and will avoid using central heating even in extremely cold weather to save money.